 - an outer oil layer, secreted by oil glands on the lid margin, which stabilizes the tear film and slows evaporation

-What Is Dry Eye?
+What is Dry Eye?

 Dry eye is the term used when the tear film is inadequate.
 Normally, the surface of the eye is constantly covered with a uniform layer of constantly produced tears replenished by normal and automatic frequent blinking.
 When the tear film dries, vision immediately becomes blurry as this is equivalent to roughing the normal smooth front surface of a camera lens.

-Symptoms of Dry Eye
+What Are the Symptoms of Dry Eye?

 Patients with dry eye or ocular surface disease complain of: